Gravity anomaly: The free-air correction

 The next correction is the free-air correction.
 This takes into account the fact that the measurement is usually at a different elevation than the reference ellipsoid at the measurement latitude and longitude.
 For a measurement point above the reference ellipsoid, this means that the gravitational attraction of the bulk mass of the earth is slightly reduced.
 The free-air correction is simply 0.3086 mgal m−1 times the elevation above the reference ellipsoid.

 The remaining gravity anomaly at this point in the reduction is called the free-air anomaly.
 That is, the free-air anomaly is:

 Bouguer plate correction

 The free-air anomaly does not take into account the layer of material (after terrain leveling) outside the reference ellipsoid.
 The gravitational attraction of this layer or plate is taken into account by the Bouguer plate correction, which is −0.0419×10^-3 ρ h mgal m2 kg−1.
-The density of crustal rock, ρ, is usually taken to be 2670 kg m3 so the Bouguer plate correction is usually taken as −0.1119 mgal m−1 h.
+The density of crustal rock, ρ, is usually taken to be 2670 kg m−3 so the Bouguer plate correction is usually taken as −0.1119 mgal m−1 h.
 Here h is the elevation above the reference ellipsoid.

 The remaining gravity anomaly at this point in the reduction is called the Bouguer anomaly.
 That is, the Bouguer anomaly is: